 Professionally, he stays up-to-date on the latest advances in modern dental care.
 For example, he completed a general practitioner implant residency.
 He also is an active member of the American Dental Association, Colorado Springs Dental Society, and Academy of General Dentistry.
 Dr. Murdock also received the Dale Carnegie Highest Award for Leadership Achievement.

 For him, dental care is about more than technical knowledge and training.
 Dr. Murdock is known for his outstanding chairside manner.
+He is truly patient with his patients!
 He puts his listening skills and patience to good use to provide compassionate care.
 This is invaluable for anxious patients.
 It’s also helped him build many lasting relationships with patients.

-Outside the office, he is blessed with a wonderful companion and their five amazing children.
+Whenever Dr. Murdock has “free” time (is there really such a thing?), he is blessed with a wonderful companion and their five amazing children.
 He spends much of his free time at church and volunteering to serve in other ways, such as creating events and projects for youth groups.
 Dr. Murdock enjoys socializing at small group gatherings and landscaping his yard.
-He also has fun by backpacking, hiking, riding his motorcycle, playing soccer, wakeboarding, waterskiing, and taking the occasional nap on a grassy hill in the sun.
+He also has fun by golfing, hiking, lake wakesurfing, and taking the occasional nap on a grassy hill in the sun.